Home Privacy Policy Feedback Link to us Site Map

-Access: Create new database file and transfer tables using VBA in Access 2003/XP/2000/97
+MS Access 2003: Create new database file and transfer tables using VBA

-Question: In Access 2003/XP/2000/97, I have a database with lookup tables as well as data entry tables.
+Question: In Microsoft Access 2003/XP/2000/97, I have a database with lookup tables as well as data entry tables.
 I'd like to have a button which allows the user to start a new database file with the lookup tables containing the data, but with empty data entry tables.

 Essentially, I want to be able to save the data from the original database and start a new database (file) with all of the lookup tables intact, but a clean set of data entry tables.